 On September 21, 2021, the Company entered into an Administrative Services Agreement with Kingstown Capital Management L.P., an affiliate of the Sponsor, pursuant to which it pays a total of \$15,000 per month for office space, utilities, secretarial and administrative support services provided to members of the Company's management team.
 Upon completion of the initial Business Combination or a liquidation, the Company will cease paying these monthly fees.
-For the three months ended March 31, 2022, the Company recorded \$45,000 of administrative service fees under the agreement, none of which was due or payable as of March 31, 2022.
+For the three and six months ended June 30, 2022, the Company recorded \$45,000 and \$90,000 of administrative service fees under the agreement, respectively.
+As of June 30, 2022, \$15,000 was due under the agreement which is included in due to related party on the Company's unaudited condensed Balance Sheet.